KubeRocketCI/docs/blog/2026-05-05/krci-cli-daily-use.md

 ---
-title: "krci CLI: Daily Platform Ops from Terminal to AI Agents"
+title: "krci CLI: From Terminal to AI Agents"
 description: "How I use the krci CLI as a tool surface for Claude Code and other AI assistants to answer day-to-day platform questions in plain language."
 slug: krci-cli-daily-use
 tags: [KubeRocketCI, CLI, AI Agents, DevOps, SCA, Claude Code, Platform Engineering, Dependency-Track]